aaronland/go-broadcaster/README.md

 ## This should still be considered "in flux"

 Although the "skeleton" of this package and its interfaces is complete some details may still change.
+For example, it is expected that the `Broadcaster` interface will be updated to include a `Close` method shortly.

 ## Example